 I was given the opportunity to shoot at Joshua Tree National Park, located in the southern part of California.
-It was a minor detour from Los Angeles to Las Vegas, Nevada.
-The first thought that came to mind was U2's iconic album The Joshua Tree that came out in 1987.
+It was a minor detour from Los Angeles to Las Vegas.
+The first thought that came to mind was U2's iconic 1987 album The Joshua Tree.
 The band members photographed their album cover where two deserts collide, the Mojave and the Colorado Desert.
-The Joshua tree, is the largest of the yuccas, which only seems to grow in the Mojave Desert.
+The Joshua tree is the largest of the yuccas, which only seems to grow in the Mojave Desert.
 It’s a unique place that touched a haunted part of my soul; a place to be lost and found at the same time.
 My mind was forced to be still and quiet as I walked down the paved single-lane roadway.
 The heat from the sun bared down hard; nothing like Florida heat where you are drenched in sweat after a few minutes.
 This was dry heat yet my skin was feeling burnt before I could even walk two steps.
 We found a few shaded trees to take breaks in between photography sets.
 We watched our steps around all the mysterious holes in the ground.
 It was like a mine field.
 The big blue sky didn't even look real; even in this photos.
 It was a pretty amazing sight.

 This is a place where life grows in the harshest conditions.
-Before my trip to Las Vegas and before being inspired by menswear, I looked back and consider this a moment of clarity before my mind storm.
-Bono and Edge of U2 certainly found something that they were looking for.
+Before my trip to Las Vegas and before I was even inspired by menswear, I looked back and considered this a moment of clarity before my mind storm.
+Bono and Edge of U2 certainly found something they were looking for.
 I was searching for nothing and found everything.
 No one realizes the impact of an experience until they reflect back and place the pieces together.
 In the desert, I found more reasons to try something new, create a new world, and leap off the rocks without a care in the world.
-The best feelings do come when the future is unknown.
+The best feelings come when the future is unknown.